vickidecastro/final-project-reproductive-health-MD/README.md

    - Babies with low birth weight: percentage of live births that are a low birth weight (2500 grams or less)

 ## Problem
   How have teen birth rate, access to early prenatal care, and the number of babies with low birth weight changed from 2010 to 2017 in Maryland's counties?

-What trends or patterns are there?
-How can this inform local or state policy?
+## Business Question
+How have teen birth rate, access to early prenatal care, and the number of babies with low birth weight impacted the population of Maryland?
+How can trends and patterns in these variables inform local and/or state policy?

 ## Data Sources
    - We used data from the [Maryland Open Data Portal](https://opendata.maryland.gov/) to examine these three variables